Altermagnets versus Antiferromagnets

 is not equal to zero.
 Hence, we come to conclusion that in the case II$_1$ the Hall conductivity $\sigma_{zx}$ has finite value.
 The nonzero $\sigma_{xz}\ne 0$ means the presence of Hall effect in absence of external magnetic field in this weak ferromagnetic state.

 Let us make the similar calculations for the state II$_2$ with vector $\mbox{\boldmath$\gamma$}_{\bf k}$ given by Eq.(\ref{9}).
 It is not difficult to verify that all the components of the Berry tensor are equal to zero.
 Note, calculating the Berry curvature component one must pass from rhombic to orthogonal coordinate system.
-Hence, despite of presence of spontaneous bulk magnetisation the ferrimagnetic state II$_2$ does not possess the Berry curvature.
+Hence, the ferrimagnetic state II$_2$ does not possess the Berry curvature.
 In this respect the state II$_2$ is similar to the ferromagnet URhGe also possessing zero Berry curvature \cite{Mineev2025}.
 Of course, the absence of the Berry curvature in ferrimagnetic state does not mean the absence of anomalous Hall effect in absence of external magnetic field.
 It occurs due to spontaneous magnetic moment.